ash/raku-course/essentials/functions/exercises/odd-or-even/index.md

 ## Problem

 Create a function that takes an integer number as an argument and returns the string `'Odd'` or `'Even'`.
-Write a program that uses this function to print the property of a few numbers, for example: `10`, `5`, `0`, and `3`.
+Write a program that uses this function to print the property of a few numbers, for example, `10`, `5`, `0`, and `3`.

 ## Example